 - SEO: Ranking well on Google search results is like having a clothing store in New York’s famous 5th Avenue versus having it in the middle of nowhere.
 The good news is that you don’t necessarily need to pay high rent.
 You can improve your ranking organically without spending money.
 Do some keywords research to optimize your website; create share-worthy content to engage with your audience and reach out to blogs to link back to your site.

 - Social Media: Creating your own social media pages is a must but it will take you a lot of time before you build an audience.
 To get real exposure you must interact with influencers and communities.
 This is a very efficient way to find people with specific interests you look for.
 If you sell 3D printed cookie cutters, maybe find influencers that share baking recipes with their audience and get them to bake with your cookie cutters.
-Or if you sell 3D printed vases, spend some budget on Facebook ads to target people in home decoration Facebook groups.
+Or if you sell 3D printed drone parts, find Facebook groups with drone enthusiasts and interact with them.

 5. Learn and Optimize